 School lunches can be tricky.
 Your teen may beg you to buy Oreo’s and Gushers, but it’s up to you to convince her to pick a healthier option.
 And that can be a tough battle.
-Beth Warren, a registered dietitian in New York City and the author of 7 Steps to Living a Real Life With Real Food, provides some helpful advice.
+Beth Warren, a registered dietitian in New York City and the author of 7 Steps to Living a Real Life With Real Food, provides some helpful advice for healthy school lunch ideas.